fillmember/tenplate/README.md

 ## Footer

 Feel free to open issues, and/or make pull requests.
 I want to make this more solid.
-Especially improvements on the browserSync-webpack-watch part.
+There definitely can be more improvements on the browserSync-webpack-watch part.